best-practice-and-impact/qa-of-code-guidance/book/modular_code.md

 # Modular code

 The principles outlined in this chapter represent good practices for general programming and software development.
-These have been tailored to a more analytical workflow.
+We have tailored these to a more analytical workflow.

 ```{admonition} Pre-requisites
 :class: admonition-learning